arc-l/arc-l.github.io/research.md

   <tr style="border: none!important;">
     <td width="200px" style="border: none!important;  vertical-align:top;">
       <a href="https://youtu.be/0MUGrg5CphM" target="youtube">
-        {% include fig.html url="/media/ddm.png" description="Click on picture for video." %}
+        {% include fig.html url="/media/ddm.png" description="Click on the picture for video." %}
       </a>
     </td>
     <td style="border: none!important; vertical-align:top;">
        We propose a novel centralized and decoupled algorithm, DDM, for solving multi-robot path planning problems in grid graphs, targeting on-demand and automated warehouselike settings.
 Two settings are studied: a traditional one whose objective is to move a set of robots from their respective initial vertices to the goal vertices as quickly as possible, and a dynamic one which requires frequent re-planning to accommodate for goal configuration adjustments.
 DDM is enabled through two innovative heuristics, path diversification and optimal sub-problem solution databases, targeting two distinct phases of a decoupling-based planner.
-Path diversification allows the more effective use of the entire workspace for robot travel, sub-problem solution databases facilitate the fast resolution of local path conflicts.
+Path diversification allows the more effective use of the entire workspace for robot travel, solution databases facilitate the fast resolution of local path conflicts.
     </td>
   </tr>
 </table>